-We use the term ‘deaf’ to refer to all levels of hearing impairment in children, including a partial or total loss of hearing.
-This includes those who may describe themselves as having a ‘hearing loss’, ‘hearing impairment’ or as ‘deaf’, and includes children who have glue ear.
-Once a diagnosis has been made, it's ok to feel a whole range of emotions including:
+We use the term ‘deaf’ to refer to all levels of hearing impairment in children, including a partial or total loss of hearing and children who have glue ear.

 More information can also be found in the Deafness publication.

-If you are concerned about your child’s hearing, we advise that you speak to your GP in the first instance.
-You can also speak with your health visitor, school nurse or other health professional.
+If you are concerned about your child’s hearing, we advise that you speak to your GP first.
+You can also speak to your health visitor, school nurse or other health professional.

-They will refer you to an audiologist who treat people who have problems with their hearing or balance.
-An audiologist specialises in identifying and diagnosing a range of problems which affect the ears.
+They will refer you to an audiologist who specialises in identifying and diagnosing a range of disorders affecting the ears.
 They will be able to give you more information about:

 - the level of your child’s deafness